Arizona House OK’s big loopholes for new tax on wealthy

 PHOENIX (AP) — After slashing $1.9 billion in income taxes mainly benefiting upper-income taxpayers and shielding them from higher taxes approved by voters in an initiative last year, the Republican-controlled House returned Friday and passed more legislation targeting Proposition 208.

-The House approved the creation of a new tax category for small business, trusts and estates that will eliminate even more of the money the measure approved by voters in November that was designed to raise for schools.
+The House approved the creation of a new tax category for small business, trusts and estates that will eliminate even more of the money that the measure approved by voters in November was designed to raise for schools.
 The proposal passed despite unified opposition from minority Democrats.

 It creates a new small business tax category that will allow many high-earners to entirely avoid the 3.5% surcharge in Proposition 208.
 The new tax brackets for small businesses start this year at 3.5% and drop to 2.5% in 2025, the same as the new “flat tax” approved this week for all taxpayers.
 Estates and trusts will pay slightly more.

 In other developments Friday, the House failed to include a massive expansion of the state’s private school voucher program in the budget bill for K-12 schools.

-If approved in a formal vote, thee House’s version of the udget bill will set up a conflict with the Senate-passed version of the budget, which will have to be reconciled next week before it goes to the governor for his approval.
+That sets up a conflict with the Senate-passed version of the budget, which will have to be reconciled next week before it goes to the governor for his approval.
 A universal school voucher expansion passed in 2017 was blocked by the voters the following year, but it remains a priority of many Republicans.
 Two Republicans joined all Democrats in opposition to the expansion of school vouchers.

 The House did add a provision requiring schools to teach new civics curriculum to be developed by the state Board of Education “to include a comparative discussion of political ideologies that conflict with the principles of freedom and democracy essential to the founding principles of the United States.”

 Democrats called it an unprecedented state mandate on what is taught in schools.

+The budget also blocks any instruction that infers that one race is inherently racist, should be discriminated against or feel guilty because of their race.
 It is another in a series of policy items targeting or reacting to so-called ”critical race theory,” which is not currently being taught in K-12 schools.

-Another of the 11 budget bills, the one funding universities, has the same issue, but the other nine bills making up the budget passed the House Thursday and are ready to be sent to Ducey for his promised signature.
+Another of the 11 budget bills, the one focused on criminal justice issues, has the same House-Senate mismatch that will have to be resolved next week.
+The other nine bills making up the budget passed the House Thursday and are ready to be sent to Ducey for his promised signature.

 The big fight Friday was on the new loophole for people affected by Proposition 208 who can claim their income is from a small business, trust fund or estate.

-Note: This story has been corrected to show that the House and Senate have disagreements about the criminal justice bill, not the higher education bill.